 If you’re like most L&D leaders, you aim to maximize learning opportunities by ensuring your talent have access to a mix of virtual and in-person instructor-led training, online e-learning courses, and informal social learning.
 And within that mix of training materials is often a blend of unique training content — some created in-house to build institutional expertise, alongside other materials sourced from third-party business training libraries meant to efficiently deliver programs for universal skills training.

-Still, some believe that the best business training libraries are large collections of general online training courses that someone else has created.
+Still, some believe that the best business training libraries are large collections of off-the-shelf (OTS) training courses.
 While there is indeed value to be gained by using pre-made courses or extending your employees access to stockpiles of third-party training content, the fact remains that your own library of training resources will always be the best training library for your business.

 Why?
 Because your training library also contains knowledge that comes directly from your company’s experts and can’t be found anywhere else.
 It has courses that are developed in order to build specific skills that are unique to your niche and compliance training that aligns with the industries and regions in which you do business.
 Your business training library also includes leadership training that offers perspective on managing within your organizational structure and corporate culture.